 In the Accessibility division, Savaria also launched new products.
 A stairlift for straight stairs in the residential or commercial applications was introduced along with two inclined platform lifts for curved and straight stairs.
 Furthermore, it developed a gearless residential elevator that meets the needs for residential villa homes in China.
-This product will eventually also be offered in North America.
+This product is now offered in North America.

-To better control costs and seize the opportunity of low interest rates on the market, Savaria acquired a 125,000-square-foot plant in Brampton, Ontario, in April 2012 and operations were transferred over there in July.
-Annual savings of close to \$1 million will result from this transaction.
+To better control costs and seize the opportunity of low interest rates on the market, Savaria acquired a 125,000-square-foot plant in Brampton, Ontario, in April 2012 and operations were transferred over there during the summer.